felippe-regazio/unilight/README.md

 Just open the `keywords.js` file on the project root, add a new property with the language name you want to add, and an array of strings containing each keyword you want to be highlighted.

-## Cavets
+## Caveats

 This is a toy project and it was made for aesthetics only.
-Some of the cavets of a unicode highlighter are:
+Some of the caveats of a unicode highlighter are:

-1. Environments that does not support unicode can show a broken text
+1. Environments that don't support unicode can show a broken text
-2. Since unicode variations are basically hidden chars, the String may be bigger then it looks
+2. Since unicode variations are basically hidden chars, the resulting string may be longer than it looks
-3. Interpreters Wont run the code because of the keywords will not be recognized
+3. Interpreters won't run the code because the keywords will not be recognized
-4. The unicode caracters may vary from one system to another
+4. The unicode characters may vary from one system to another

 ## Credits